-- 3.25 The Plan put in place a year ago continues to be relevant.
+- 3.23 The Plan put in place a year ago continues to be relevant.
 A number of key areas have been identified for further work.
-They are to: - Re-design how we support families with complex and multi-faceted challenges in a family centric way and continue to develop our use of data (with a particular focus on SIMD 1) - To work with Community Planning Partners to develop a whole system approach to addressing obesity. - Review arrangements in light of anticipated Statutory Guidance on the United Nations Convention on the Rights of the Child (UNCRC) - Implement the recommendations of the Secure Care Review. - 3.26 The Aberdeen City Integrated Children's Services high level plan has been amended to take account of these additions (changes shown in red).
+They are to: - Re-design how we support families with complex and multi-faceted challenges in a family centric way and continue to develop our use of data (with a particular focus on SIMD 1) - To work with Community Planning Partners to develop a whole system approach to addressing obesity. - Continue to plan for the incorporation of the UNCRC - Implement the recommendations of the Secure Care Review. - 3.24 The Aberdeen City Integrated Children's Services high level plan has been amended to take account of these additions (changes shown in red).